 Talk to your school: your programme leader and exchange coordinator will be able to tell you if you’re eligible to study abroad, where you could go and for how long.
-You’ll also need to get confirmation from your exchange coordinator before you apply.
+You’ll need to get confirmation from your school before you apply.

 Decide where you want to go: thoroughly research your options and make sure it’s the right choice for you.
-We must also have an agreement already set up in order for you to study at the host institution on an exchange.
+We must have an agreement already set up with your chosen institution in order for you to study there.

 How do I apply?

-If your application is successful, we will nominate you to your chosen institution.
+We will nominate you to your chosen institution.
 This cannot be done by you.
-The deadlines for this are set by our partner universities: usually, students due to go abroad in September are nominated around April, and those going abroad in the second semester of their second year are nominated around October.
+The deadlines for this are set by our partner universities: usually, students due to go abroad in September are nominated around April, and those going abroad in the second trimester of their second year are nominated around October